rishavqwerty7/ItunesMusic/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## `MovieInfo`
+## `iTunes`

-In the project directory, you can see the ratings of any movie:
+In the project directory, you can find top albums of itunes:

 ### `ScreenShots`